-At the start of the procedure the donor area of the scalp is shaved and follicular unit grafts are extracted individually, using a 0.8mm to 1mm ‘punch’.
-The procedure can be carried out manually or using one of several different surgical tools.
+At the start of the procedure, the donor area of the scalp is shaved to allow Dr Ball to individually extract the follicular unit grafts, using a 0.8mm to 1mm ‘punch’.
+The graft excision procedure can be carried out manually or using one of several different surgical tools.

-Meanwhile, the surgeon will make microscopic slits in the receiving area of the patient’s scalp, and the individual grafts will be placed into these recipient sites.
-In order to achieve a natural look, our surgeons pay extreme care and attention to the positioning of the grafts.
+Dr Ball will make microscopic slits in the recipient area of the patient’s scalp, and the individual grafts will be placed into these recipient sites by our highly skilled team of surgical assistants.
+In order to achieve a natural look, Dr Ball pays extreme care and attention to the positioning of the grafts.

-Whereas the FUT technique leaves a linear scar, following FUE there will be a series of tiny dot scars on the scalp which are so small as to be scarcely noticeable.
+Whereas the FUT technique leaves a linear scar, following FUE there will be a series of tiny dot scars on the scalp which are so small as to be scarcely noticeable at most hair lengths.

 Because it leaves minimal scarring FUE is ideal for people who like to keep their hair short, such as a number 1 or number 2 haircut.